wet-boew/wet-boew-api-standards/README.md

 ## HTTP Verbs

-Assuming dogs is a list of all dogs, dog id 1234 is an instance named "Bogart"
+Assuming dogs is a list of all dogs, dog id 1234 is an instance of dog named "Bogart"

 | HTTP METHOD | POST            | GET       | PUT         | DELETE |
 | ----------- | --------------- | --------- | ----------- | ------ |